 Even though there are still a number of households that continue to use Freon-reliant air conditioners, the availability of this refrigerant is steadily decreasing.
 As of 2020, it is no longer lawful to import this refrigerant and it’s also illegal to produce it within the U.S. The consumers and companies who use Freon are currently relying upon a finite supply.
 As this supply is used up, the cost of having an R22 air conditioner recharged with Freon is going up as well.

 There’s also the fact that HVAC technicians are becoming increasingly unfamiliar with R22 air conditioners.
 R22 ACs are considered outdated and obsolete.
-New technicians are receiving less training on installing, repairing, and maintaining these models.
+New heating technicians and cooling technicians are receiving less training on installing, repairing, and maintaining these models.
 Just as homeowners are having a difficult time finding Freon itself, many are also struggling to find qualified HVAC technicians who can service their aging equipment.

 R22 Air Conditioners Are Getting on in Years